davidf03/hcdocs/README.md

 ###### <a name="vue-component-instance-class-attribute-groups-mods"></a>Dynamic Modifiers

-Dynamic [modifiers](#scss-nomenclature-modifiers) are classes constructed in part from values passed into the component as props, such as those used for accessing a [class structure's](#scss-nomenclature-anatomy-note) [variants or themes](#scss-file-structure-variant-theme-modifiers) or its states.
+Dynamic [modifiers](#scss-nomenclature-modifiers) are classes constructed in part from values passed into the component as props, such as might be used for accessing a [class structure's](#scss-nomenclature-anatomy-note) [variants, themes](#scss-file-structure-variant-theme-modifiers) or states.

 They are best treated the same as Prop Class Lists after being stored in variables in the component's `data()` or `computed` objects.